Stockholm Art Week 2026

 The Cell is a space where contemporary art meets life science.
 Through exhibitions and public programmes, artists and researchers explore urgent questions about the human condition in a time shaped by rapid scientific and technological change.
 The current exhibition series, Me You We – Exploring Human Behaviour, examines mental health, identity, and human relationships.
 Across three chapters, it moves from the individual to the encounter with others and the collective systems that influence how we think, feel, and act.
 The Cell is a collaboration between Tekniska museet and Karolinska Institutet, located in Hagastaden.

-During Stockholm Art Week, Jan Wallmark shows an exclusive preview of “Reflections” with Mats Pehrson between April 23–27 at Frihamnsgatan 50.
+During Stockholm Art Week, Jan Wallmark shows an exclusive preview of “Reflections” with Mats Pehrson between April 23–26 at Frihamnsgatan 60.

 Oil paintings depicting urban people, alienated and separated.
 Transformed into anonymous objects, like pieces in a game.
 A documentation of our time and a reflection on our contemporary society.

-Thereafter, the official vernissage will take place at Karlavägen 9 on Thursday, May 7, from 5–8 PM.
+After Stockholm Art Week, the official vernissage will take place at Karlavägen 9 on Thursday, May 7, from 5–8 PM.
+The exhibition at Karlavägen 9 runs until Saturday, May 22.

-'Unmarked Space' a solo exhibition by Sofi Żezmer
+Artist present: 'Unmarked Space' a solo exhibition by Sofi Żezmer

 Sofi Żezmer "Unmarked Space"